catniplab/latent_dynamics_workshop/README.md

 ---
 ## Code setup:

-1. Clone or download this repo.
+1. Clone or download this repo.\
+   Use this command to clone the repo along with all its submodules, ensuring you get the full project, including any nested dependencies:
+   `git clone --recurse-submodules <repo-url>`

 1. Make a conda environment using the requirements.txt with
     - For Linux and MacOS use   `conda env create -f env.yml`